Need an ITIN? Get Your ITIN Here!

 For the same reasons, if you can hire someone to apply for your ITIN for you, you will eliminate all of the problems with the signature and potential errors.
 Besides, you’ll be confident enough about the fact that you know everything related to how to get an ITIN number.

-I provide this services for many clients, and I’m happy to help you.
-Just email me at email@example.com to get started.
+I provide these services for many clients, and I’m happy to help you.
+You can apply for your ITIN here.

-Does a Taxpayer Have To Answer The “Entry Date in U.S.” Question on the W-7?
+Does a Taxpayer Have To Answer The “Entry Date in the U.S.” Question on the W-7?

 What Documents Must a Taxpayer Submit With the W-7 to Obtain an ITIN?